sugayaa/cardapio-ru-ufscar/README.md

 ## Others
-If you've used the script before but now you're wanting the menu from today on, just remove ru.html:
+If you've used the script before but you're wanting the menu from today on, just remove ru.html:
 ```bash
 rm ru.html
 ```